carfogoh/Toolkit-with-GenAI/README.md

 ## To run the program use this command
      Go run main.go
 ## Output
 Hello Go!

 ## Here’s what happens step by step what the code basically does :
 1. Go starts executing at the main() function.
 2. It calls fmt.Println("Hello, Go!").
 3. The program sends the text "Hello, Go!" to the terminal and adds a newline at the end.
 4. The program finishes and exits.

 ## Errors encountered and how I solved it
 PS C:\Users\User\desktop\goprograms> go run main.go
 # command-line-arguments
 .\hello.go:4:32: invalid character U+005C '\'
-    .\hello.go:4:33: syntax error: unexpected name n in argument list; possibly missing comma or ) PS C:\Users\User\desktop\goprograms> go run main.go
+.\hello.go:4:33: syntax error: unexpected name n in argument list; possibly missing comma or ) PS C:\Users\User\desktop\goprograms> go run main.go Hello, Go!
-     Hello, Go!

 I made a syntax error but with help of Chatgpt I was able to find that I it was a simple mistake

 ## References

-1. [Programming Language Specification](https://golang.org/ref/spec) - the authoritative source for Go syntax and behavior
 2. Go Standard Library Documentation (fmt, time, etc.) – reference for packages like fmt used in printing and formatting https://pkg.go.dev/fmt https://pkg.go.dev/time